TwilioQuest/twilioquest-base/levels/challenge-questions/objectives/balance-brackets/description.md

 </ul>
 </div>

-It looks like this part of the forge is responsible for generating power and distributing to the rest of the system.
+It looks like this part of the forge is responsible for generating power and distributing it to the rest of the system.
 This particular terminal ensures the power generator has a balanced fuel mixture.

 Create a function `balanceBrackets` that accepts an array of brackets.
 This function should return a boolean (true/false) based on whether or not the array of brackets is balanced.